Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 Location: 364 Old Warwick Rd, Glen Niven

-Hours: Daily (except Tuesdays and Wednesdays) from 10 am to 5 pm, open daily during school holidays and closed during the month of February.
-Best to double check opening hours via their website.
+Hours: Thursday to Monday, 10 am to 5 pm; open daily during school holidays; closed during February.
+It is best to double-check opening hours via their website.

-Seeing local art is a great way to learn about the culture and heritage of a place and the Regional Art Gallery is the place to go to do that.
-The collections feature both local Stanthorpe artists and works from other Australian artists in formats ranging from textile to photography.
+Seeing local art is a great way to learn about a place’s culture and heritage, and the Regional Art Gallery is the place to go to do that.
+The collections feature works from local Stanthorpe artists and works from other Australian artists in formats ranging from textiles to photography.

 Location: Stanthorpe Civic Centre (during renovations), 61 Marsh Street